risingwavelabs/risingwave-docs/docs/Getting-Started.md

     To run RisingWave, in the terminal, navigate to the directory where RisingWave is downloaded, and run the following command.
     ```shell
-    ./risedev dev # Running RisingWave in the production mode
+    ./risedev dev # Running RisingWave in the standard mode
     ```
     or
     ```shell
-    ./risedev playground # Running RisingWave in the test mode.
+    ./risedev playground # Running RisingWave in the light mode.
     ```
     :::tip

-    RisingWave has two running modes: test mode and production mode.
-In the test mode, all nodes will be started in one process.
-Use the test mode if need to do some quick tests.
-In the production mode, the meta node, compute node, and the serving node are started in three separate processes.
+    RisingWave has two running modes: standard mode and light mode.
+In the light mode, all nodes will be started in one process.
+Use the light mode if you need to do some quick tests.
+In the standard mode, the meta node, compute node, and the serving node are started in three separate processes.

     :::